 - international component: approximately a third of the artists-in-residence come from outside the U.S.

-- the opportunity to participate in I-Park’s specially-themed inter-disciplinary, collaborative programs and projects
+- a window into I-Park’s specially-themed inter-disciplinary, collaborative programs and projects

 - a shared workshop space and an abundance of tools, materials and equipment, including an electric kiln, available on request

 - the Junk Trail, a shared resource for recycling the remains of onsite ephemeral installations

 - in the Music Studio: an acoustic piano, several digital keyboards and peripheral devices and software for recording, sequencing and sound manipulation – and a collection of percussion and specialty instruments

 - chef prepared dinners (4 nights per week) that foster artistic, cultural and inter-personal exchanges

 - bonfires by the pond, an outdoor shower (in addition to the real ones) and a floating living room